-- DON’T use a cleanser that with grit.
+- DON’T use a cleanser with grit.
 Examples include grout cleaners, bathroom cleaners, soft scrub, comet, etc.

-- DON’T use vinegar, bleach, and ammonia. to clean your countertops.
+- DON’T use vinegar, bleach, and ammonia.
+To clean your countertops.
 Keep acid type cleansers away.

 - DON’T use alkaline cleaners.
 Check to see if the cleanser is formulated for natural stone.